StoreConnect/storeconnect-sensors-api-server/docker/images/sensorthings-server/README.md

 ## Create a FUI StoreConnect's OGC SensorThings API's server Docker image

 As said, the FUI StoreConnect's OGC SensorThings API's server Docker image is an exact copy of the FraunhoferIOSB's SensorThingsServer's one.
-This way, create a new FUI StoreConnect's OGC SensorThings API's server Docker image can be done as follow:
+This way, create a new FUI StoreConnect's OGC SensorThings API's server Docker image can be done as follows:

 1. Go to the [third-parties](../../../third-parties) directory
 2. Execute